SpaceTeam/rodos/README.md

 # How to cite RODOS?
 If you intend to cite RODOS in your work, please cite the following references:
 - `@article{montenegro2009rodos,
-  title={RODOS-real time kernel design for dependability}, author={Montenegro, Sergio and Dannemann, Frank}, journal={DASIA 2009-DAta Systems in Aerospace}, volume={669}, pages={66},
+  title={RODOS - real time kernel design for dependability}, author={Montenegro, Sergio and Dannemann, Frank}, journal={DASIA 2009 - DAta Systems in Aerospace}, volume={669},
+  pages={66},
   year={2009}